Payouts

 The prize distribution would be:

-Given the smaller prize pool and the potential volume of findings in this tier, auditors should note that low effort submissions may be disqualified at the discretion of the judges.
+Given the smaller prize pool and the potential volume of findings in this tier, auditors should note that judges may disqualify low-effort submissions at their discretion.

 As of August 18th, 2023, CodeHawks has stopped accepting findings related to gas optimizations, quality assurance issues, and informational insights.